 Blogging – Web Hosting: Bluehost

-Bluehost has been good to us – Until March 2013 they hosted this massively trafficked blog (it got up to 2.3 million pageviews), using the “Pro Plan” at $25/month.
+Bluehost has been good to us – Until March 2013 they hosted a rather busy blog (it reached 2.3 million pageviews per month) using the “Pro Plan” at $25/month.
 Normal hosting plans are only about $7/month.
 There are no limits on space or traffic, and the speed is excellent (during an FTP test, I easily downloaded from the account at 16Mbits/sec even while the blog was running in the background, and even that was probably limited by my cable internet connection rather than Bluehost.
 They have automatic installs of wordpress and all kinds of other software (such as the forum software we use) all built in, so it takes less than five minutes to set up a relatively fancy blog.

 Nowadays we run on a more exotic nginex server along with a content distribution network, but for under-one-million websites, Bluehost is still a great choice.